Dhar01/Loknath-Dhar.github.io/content/about.md

 #### 🗃 At the moment

-- 📘 following [Learn go with tests](https://quii.gitbook.io/learn-go-with-tests/); trying to develop Test Driven Development (TDD) mindset from the beginning.
+- 📘 following [Learn go with tests](https://quii.gitbook.io/learn-go-with-tests/), along with some tutorials; trying to develop Test Driven Development (TDD) mindset from the beginning.
 - 🔜 very exited for the upcoming COSMIC DE by system76!
 Love the working flow!
 - 📺 watching [Don't F\*ck with cats: Hunting an internet killer](https://www.imdb.com/title/tt11318602/); sorry for the language, that's the title of the series!

 #### ⚒️‍ Daily stack/tools

-Linux (*ubuntu server*), Apache SolrCloud, Nginx, Amazon Cloudfront, Bash, Zabbix, Git, GitLab.
+Linux (*ubuntu server*), Nginx, Amazon Cloudfront, Bash, Zabbix, Git, GitLab.

 - - -